timmyjose-projects/garvel/design/Scratch.md

    ### Future Feature List (post 1.0)

    Priority legend: L0 (must have), L1(have, if possible), L2(nice to have), L3(low priority).

+   * Increase more fault-tolerant and robust POM file handling (such as resolving variables such as ${project.version}) - maybe develop a full module for this, would also help in creating a migration tool for Maven projects.

+   * Https Support.
+(L0)

    * Support `javadoc` and Cargo-like documentation using a common interface.
 (L0)